Hey, your browser is out of date!

 The bus stops in the Seattle region that offer direct access or connections to accommodation zones are:

-Local connections within the City of Seattle are available within a 5-minute walk from Seattle Bus Station on Sound Transit Link light rail and bus services operated by King County Metro.
+You can access local connections in Seattle within a 5-minute walk from the Seattle Bus Station via Sound Transit Link light rail and King County Metro bus services.

 Link Light Rail